vhfsantos/CURE/README.md

 If you use **CURE** in your research, please cite:

-Felipe V. Freitas, Michael G. Branstetter, Vinicius H. Franceschini-Santos, Achik Dorchin, Karen Wright, Margarita Lopez-Uribe, Terry Griswold, Fernando A. Silveira, Eduardo A. B. Almeida, (xxxx).
+Felipe V. Freitas, Michael G. Branstetter, Vinicius H. Franceschini-Santos, Achik Dorchin, Karen Wright, Margarita Lopez-Uribe, Terry Griswold, Fernando A. Silveira, Eduardo A. B. Almeida, (2022).
 UCE phylogenomics, biogeography, and classification of long-horned bees (Hymenoptera: Apidae: Eucerini), with insights on using specimens with extremely degraded DNA.
 In prep.

 # License